Wambuuyy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-Johndoe - Sets the mode of hello file as -rwxr-x-wx 10-mirror permissions - Sets the helo file's mode the same as file named olleh.
 11-directories permissions - Adds execute permissions to all subdirectories of the current directory for the owner, the group, and all the users.
+12-directory permissions - Creates a directory my_dir with permissions 751 in the working directory.